Partnership in Action

 Trash/Recycle Receptacles for the Square

-Small Town Main Street Design Committee Chair Deborah Nichols is shown with volunteers, Town Council member Sarah Buckley and CCCRA Board member Paul Price as they view a trash/recycle bin prototype by Melvin Swanson as a proposal for use on historic courthouse grounds by next year.
+Small Town Main Street Design Committee Chair Deborah Nichols is shown with volunteers, Town Council member Sarah Buckley and CCCRA Board member Paul Price as they view a trash/recycle bin prototype by Melvin Swanson as a proposal for use on historic courthouse grounds.

 Clay County Chamber of Commerce